automatically generated captions

 00:42:13 And yet apparently pigeons are in a a richer color world they're experiencing colors that perhaps no human can even

-00:42:22 imagine and their animals that he even have more color receptors the the mantis shrimp has ten or more color receptors.
+00:42:22 imagine and there are animals that even have more color receptors the mantis shrimp has ten or more color receptors.

 00:42:40 But they're also a prism.

 00:42:42 I can't actually see outside of it

 00:42:45 and I can't even concretely imagine perceptual experience outside of it I can do it abstractly I could imagine